ADACS-Australia/2023_ASA_ECR_Python_Workshop/_episodes/ParallelComputing.md

 ### 8 copy data from shared memory back to local memory and de-allocate the shared memory
 Once all the child processes complete, we have all the information that we need in shared memory.
-To copyt this sharedmemory into a local numpy array we use a similar trick as before, but we then append `.copy()`.
+To copy this sharedmemory into a local numpy array we use a similar trick as before, but we then append `.copy()`.
 ~~~
             # make sure to .copy() or the data will dissappear when you unlink the shared memory
             local_radec = np.ndarray((2, nsrc), buffer=radec.buf,